Inbibo/adonisfx_docs/docs/licensing.md

 8. Execute `OfflineReponse` from `AdonisFX/bin` with admin priviledges.
 9. Select **Interactive** mode again by entering the value `0`.
 10. The response will be registered and AdonisFX will be ready to be used.
-    - Once the activation period has concluded, a new activation request and reponse has to be generated.
+    - Once the activation period has concluded, a new activation request and reponse have to be generated.

 ### Batch